-The Sarah and Bailey Williamson nature preserve at Walnut Hill is an expansive property with 405-acres of natural beauty that is set to open April 2020.
-Walnut Hill is at the heart of Mark’s Creek landscape and has an abundant amount of species present!
+The Bailey and Sarah Williamson Preserve is an expansive property with 405-acres of natural beauty that is set to open April 2020.
+Williamson Preserve is at the heart of Mark’s Creek landscape and has an abundant amount of species present!
 I can’t wait for you to meet many of these species next year or on one of our Final Friday walks.
 In the meantime, I would like to introduce you to the white-spotted slimy salamander, Eastern tiger swallowtail, mountain mint, and Northern bobwhite!

 White-spotted slimy salamander

 The white-spotted slimy salamander is shiny black with whitish cream-colored spots along its body.
 Their average length is between 4.75 to 6.75 inches.
 They occur in our area and west to the mountain region.
 You will most likely see them under rocks, fallen logs, and in thick leaf litter.
 Their diet consists of earthworms, sowbugs, and roaches.

 Did you know?
 They secrete a sticky white slime that sticks to your hands like glue which is why they are called ‘slimy’ salamanders!